OpenDSA/OpenDSA/RST/en/PIFLA/RegExPower.rst

 In this section, we will use our standard approach of simulation to show that Regular Expressions are equivalent to Regular Languages.
-By this, we mean that and Regular Expression can be converted to a representation for a Regular Language (in particular, a NFA).
+By this, we mean that a Regular Expression can be converted to a representation for a Regular Language (in particular, a NFA).
+Therefore, any Regular Expression represents a Regular Language.
-And any Regular Language (in the form of an NFA) can be converted to a Regular Expression.
+Going the other way, any Regular Language (in the form of an NFA) can be converted to a Regular Expression.
+Thus, any Regular Language can be represented by a Reglar Language.
+The conclusion is then that these are equivalent.

 Converting a Regular Expression to a NFA